Acupuncture for Trigeminal Neuralgia

 The pain is a cutting, burning, stabbing or electric shock-like pain.

 Pain can be triggered by talking, eating, washing, or brushing teeth.

 The pain normally lasts from a few seconds to a couple of minutes.

 With the disease progressively getting worse, pain can be severer and the onset can be more frequent.
 There is less pain at night.

 Because there is no sign before pain attacks, you may very anxious and be afraid of talking, brushing teeth, eating.

 Other symptoms and signs

 Your mouth may deviated to one side due to pain and spastic twitching of facial muscles.
 In the early stages of trigeminal neuralgia, it’s common to have flushed face, red eyes, teary and running nose.

-Some patients try to rub cheeks to ease the pain, which result in rough skin on the face, and sparse eyebrow.
+Sometimes you may try to rub cheeks to ease the pain, by doing so you have rough skin on the face, and sparse eyebrow.

 Chinese medicine explanation of trigeminal neuralgia